 What if I don’t want to do AdWords myself?

-Google AdWords might be the most challenging marketing tactic out there.
+Google AdWords might be the most challenging cleaning marketing tactic out there.

-If you know you don’t want to deal with it yourself, I highly recommend you seek out a marketing company that can do your AdWords for you.
+If you know you don’t want to do it yourself, I highly recommend you hire a freelance marketer or marketing company to do your AdWords for you.
 I’ve seen plenty of cleaning businesses go this route, and they’ve had solid results.

-You want to look for a reputable, highly-reviewed marketing company that specializes in “PPC” or Pay Per Click advertising.
+You want to look for a reputable, highly-reviewed marketing company that specializes in PPC (pay per click advertising).

 4. Facebook Ads for Your Cleaning Business